Jack-Hackshaw/CryptCrawler/README.md

 |s+a or a+s   |Move Diagonally Down and to the Left  |
 |s+d or d+s   |Move Diagonally Down and to the Right |
 |w+d or d+w   |Move Diagonally Up and to the Right   |

+## History
+This program was orginially developed for the Charles Darwin University Code Fair where it earned the following prizes:
++ Software Inovation Award (Winner) "for the most original project"
++ Best Novice Coder - Individual (First Runner Up) "for VET and Undergraduate Students with 6 months or less experience"
++ Best Software Project - VET (People's Choice)

+The program was originally done on and off over the course of 2 weeks.
+It was intended to have graphics, environmental harzards, be fully documented and be availbe online.
+Some of these features are still to be added.

+## Authors
+Jack Hackshaw: Programming and Music